SSWConsulting/SSW.Rules.Content/rules/scenarios-of-building-the-system/rule.md

 ---
 type: rule
-title: Do you know the scenarions for building large .NET projects
+title: Do you know the scenarios for building large .NET projects?
 uri: scenarios-of-building-the-system
 authors:
   - title: Adam Cogan